chaotic-systems/orbithunter/docs/user_guide_subclassing.md

 --------------------------

 state : ndarray or None
-If None type provided, then _random_initial_condition is called.
+If None type provided, then random_state is called.

 Properties
 ----------